 | Intellectual Property

-Other courses for which one third to one half of recent students have registered include Admiralty I, Fourteenth Amendment, and Trusts & Estates.
+Other courses for which one half or more of recent students have registered include the Winter Intersession courses (Civil Litigation, Pretrial Criminal Litigation and Transactional Bootcamps).